zchee/golang-wiki/Modules.md

 #### Providing Dependency Information to Older Versions of Go

-  * Older versions of Go such as 1.10 understand how to consume a vendor directory created by `go mod vendor`.
-Therefore, vendoring is one way to provide dependencies to older versions of Go that do not fully understand modules.
+  * Older versions of Go understand how to consume a vendor directory created by `go mod vendor`.
+Therefore, vendoring is one way for a module to provide dependencies to older versions of Go that do not fully understand modules.
 See the [vendoring FAQ](https://github.com/golang/go/wiki/Modules#how-do-i-use-vendoring-with-modules-is-vendoring-going-away) and the `go` command [documentation](https://tip.golang.org/cmd/go/#hdr-Modules_and_vendoring) for more details.

-#### Incrementing the Major Version When Pre-Existing v2+ Packages Adopt Modules
+#### Incrementing the Major Version When First Adopting Modules with v2+ Packages

 * If you have packages that have already been tagged v2.0.0 or higher before adopting modules, then the recommended best practice is to increment the major version when first adopting modules.
 For example, if you are on `v2.0.1` and have not yet adopted modules, then you would use `v3.0.0` for the first release that adopts modules.
 See the ["Releasing Modules (v2 or Higher)"](https://github.com/golang/go/wiki/Modules#releasing-modules-v2-or-higher) section above for more details.

 #### v2+ Modules Allow Multiple Major Versions Within a Single Build

 * If a module is on v2 or higher, an implication is that multiple major versions can be in a single build (e.g., `foo` and `foo/v3` might end up in a single build).
+  * This flows naturally from the rule that "packages with different import paths are different packages".
   * When this happens, there will be there multiple copies of package-level state (e.g., package-level state for `foo` and package-level state for `foo/v3`) as well as each major version will run its own `init` function.
   * This approach helps with multiple aspects of the modules system, including helping with diamond dependency problems, gradual migration to new versions within large code bases, and allowing a major version to be implemented as a shim around a different major version.
 * See the "Avoiding Singleton Problems" section of https://research.swtch.com/vgo-import or [#27514](https://github.com/golang/go/issues/27514) for some related discussion.

 #### Modules Consuming Non-Module Code